11 Jun 2024 Atheist Father Tries to Kill Saintly Son… Srimad Bhagavatam Class with Bhakti Sanga Japa Group SB 7.8.14-15

 When asked about this, the saintly soul replied, “it is the scorpion’s nature to sting, and mine to serve”.
 So, we are simply trying to serve the poor deluded atheists.

 I was once an atheist myself.
-I was saved by my all these spiritualists, and I even stung many who were trying to save me.
+I was saved by all these spiritualists, and I even stung many who were trying to save me.
 But I am saved now, in spiritual consciousness, Krishna consciousness.
 If I can be saved, anyone can be saved.

 Life after life, I pray to pay it forward and reconnect the lost souls to Sri Krishna, the loving, anxious Father, who ever beckons.
 What’s a few little stings in return for the privilege of taking one soul back home to Godhead?